AshwinJoshi9/DataMining/Readme.md

 How to use this:

 Deployed stuff: ashwinapp.azurewebsites.net
-  1. Go this url, and click on any of the three feature buttons:
+  1. Go this url, and click on any of the three feature buttons:<br>
-    - TextMining App
+    - TextMining App<br>
         Enter any free form text and the app will render most relevant images for the user text along with algorithm calculation steps.
     - Classifier App
         Enter image url and the app will output the objects it detected from that image.
 (Trained for 10 classes)